Post a design to Dribbble with Screens

 Works great for a web page, Mac apps or an iOS app in the simulator.

-Check an iPhone wallpaper with Screens
+Screens: Check an iPhone wallpaper

 When creating a wallpaper for your iPhone or iPad, there are some constraints that need to be considered: you don't want the image on the lockscreen to be covered by the clock or unlock slider.
 You could create a Photoshop template, or attempt to keep track of these elements in your head, but the easiest solution is to use xScope: